Ingsy/Javascript-Framework/javascript-framework/README.md

 ## Introduction

-This project, named "JavaScript Framework," is a web application built using React.
-It serves as a foundation for creating web applications with a modern JavaScript framework.
+This project, named "JavaScript Framework," is an eCom store build with React.
 The project includes various dependencies and scripts to facilitate development and deployment.

 ## Technologies Used